-Other costs
+Other fees

 Other costs may be charged at the expense of the Participation Class.
-These costs are, where applicable, further explained in the notes to the relevant Participation Class as included in the financial statements.
+These costs are, where applicable, further explained in the notes to the relevant Participation Class as included in the annual accounts.

 2.12 Subscription and redemption of Participations